Marcinthecloud/DSE-Graph-For-Fun/README.md

-# DSE Graph Loader Example
+# DSE Graph For Fun!
 ![Alt text](https://upload.wikimedia.org/wikipedia/en/d/d3/Datastax_Logo.png)

 This demo is intended to help get you started with DSE Graph.
 It includes schemas, data, and mapper script for the DataStax Graph Loader.
 A *special* thanks to Shaunak Das for helping with the mapper_script.